 Condominium Conversion Project: If an apartment building has five or more units and has received final approval to be converted into a condominium, the landlord must notify the tenants of the project.

 Mold: Landlords must provide written disclosure to prospective tenants of the potential health risks that may result from the exposure to mold.

 Utility: The landlord must disclose whether gas or electricity in the rental also serves other areas and must disclose how costs will be fairly allocated.

 Megan’s Law: Every rental agreement or lease also must contain a written notice that the California Department of Justice maintains a website at www.meganslaw.ca.gov that provides information about registered sex offenders.
-This notice must be in legally required language.
+This notice must be in the legally required language.
 The legally required language is as follows:

 Notice: Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via an Internet Web site maintained by the Department of Justice at www.meganslaw.ca.gov.
 Depending on an offender’s criminal history, this information will include either the address at which the offender resides or the community of residence and ZIP Code in which he or she resides.